• log out

 The QBUX Ecosystem

-QBUX is a utility token to power a global ecosystem of web-based content and software.
+QBUX is an upcoming utility token being designed to power a global ecosystem of web-based content and software.
 Participants in this ecosystem profit for two major reasons:

 1. Near-zero marginal cost of making a copy